 TREIA Board of Directors

-Ingmar Sterzing is a Partner at Skaia Energy engaging with clients to create and grow profitable projects and businesses.
+Ingmar Sterzing is a Partner at OnPeak Power engaging with Texans to provide low-cost, on-peak energy when Texans need it most.
 Ingmar thrives on bringing clarity and direction to the dynamic and complex landscape of the energy business by crafting industry-leading strategies and risk-adjusted execution plans.
 With over 20 years of experience he has cultivated multi-functional expertise and an established track record of driving value added results in services, operations, and asset management at PEC, LS Power, Westinghouse, LCRA, and GE.
 Ingmar specializes in business and project development, capital planning and execution, asset management, operational excellence, commercial strategies, due diligence, and risk management.
 Ingmar actively serves as a member of industry and professional boards and holds a degree in Mechanical Engineering and an MBA from UT Austin and a Masters in Nuclear Engineering from NC State.

 Back to Board Members